Question: Is lower back pain before period sign of pregnancy or PMS?

 Is lower back pain before period sign of pregnancy?

-On the other hand, women who had unsafe sexual intercourse may get pregnant and start showing signs before your next period.
+On the other hand, women who had unsafe sexual intercourse (or missed pills, burst condom, etc.) may get pregnant and start showing signs before their next period.
+Early pregnancy symptoms before a missed period vary from woman to woman, and some women have no symptoms at all.
+Cleveland Clinic+1

-• Breast swelling with pain
+Breast swelling with pain or tenderness

-• Sore breast and itchy nipples
+Sore breast and itchy or sensitive nipples

-• Body weakness
+Body weakness or unusual tiredness

-• Abdominal cramps for a few days
+Mild abdominal cramps for a few days

-• Peeing too frequently
+Peeing too frequently

 What steps to take?